xvshiting/SpellCor/README.md

 ```

 #### Judge input token whether a real word with your Own dictionary
-Like JamSpell, SpellCor also give candidates word a different penalty according to original input token is a real word
+Like JamSpell, SpellCor also gives words' candidates a different penalty according to original input is a real word
 or not.
-In JamSpell, it judge a input token is a word by searching it in the language model.
-However, the corpus using
+In JamSpell, it judges a input token whether a word by searching it in the language model.
+However, the corpus used
 training the language model is always dirty, so it may "trust" wrong words and give their candidates a larger penalty.
 By defining your own clean dictionary, this problem can be solved.
 ```python